gsdlab/ClaferToolsST/README.md

       * create a symlink `sudo ln -s ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/Clafer-Bin/clafer /usr/bin/clafer` so that `clafer` executable will be visible on the default `PATH`.
    5. to conveniently use ClaferChocoIG, move the script `claferchocoig.sh` (included in Mac binary distro) to `/usr/bin` by executing `sudo mv ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/Clafer-Bin/claferchocoig.sh /usr/bin`.

+* ClaferSMT in Clafer Tools 0.3.6.1 binary depends on the python package `bintrees`, to install execute `pip install bintrees` on Windows or `pip3 install bintrees` on Linux and Mac.

 Planned Improvements